 Customer Service Training for Government Employees Course

-- In the Customer Service Training for Government Employees Course, you will learn best practices in providing assistance, advice, and support to those people who need government services to ensure they have an easy and enjoyable experience with the agency.
+Learn best practices in providing assistance, advice, and support to those people needing services to ensure they have an easy and enjoyable experience.

 In addition to best practices, students will also learn how to be courteous and pleasant to customers, and to effectively communicate to determine people’s concerns and answer questions in a clear, efficient manner.
 Customer service is an important part of the promise your agency makes to its customers and critical to the success of serving the public.

 Customer service plays an important role in a government agency’s ability to deliver services to the constituents it serves and should be included as part of an overall approach to systematic improvement